Atom-Learning/components/README.md

 ### Running the sandbox

 The library offers sandbox capabilities to ease the development process.
-This run with the following command
+This runs with the following command

 `yarn start:sandbox`